-(and therefore $\log c_1 = 0.5807$, $\log c_2 = 0.5414$) in our sample period.
-This ensures that the mean of the scaled realized volatilities (or the scaled realized kernels) is equal to the variance of the daily returns.
-If we use these scaled realized volatilities (or the scaled realized kernels) then the posterior mean of ξ is -0.045 (-0.047) and the 95% credible interval is [-0.099, 0.007] ([-0.102, 0.003]).
-The estimated biases are small, and their 95% credible intervals include zero.
-The simple adjustment method by Hansen and Lunde (2005) may therefore be used to substantially reduce the bias owing to overnight price changes; however, this is not necessary in our model because the bias itself is estimated and eliminated.
+Hansen and Lunde (2005), for example, propose to correct the bias by computing the scaled realized volatility (SRV).
+This ensures that the mean of the scaled realized volatilities (or the scaled realized kernels) is equal to the sample variance of the daily returns.
+This may therefore be used to substantially reduce the bias owing to overnight price changes.
+However, this is not necessary in our model because the bias itself is estimated and eliminated.
 This result is consistent with the preceding empirical study by Takahashi et al. (2009).